MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Detections.md

 1. Select **Next: Set rule logic >** button.

-1. On the *Set rule logic* tab, the *Rule query* should be populated already with you KQL query, as well as the entities under *Alert enhancement - Entity mapping*.
+1. On the *Set rule logic* tab, the *Rule query* should be populated already with your KQL query.

+1. Configure the entities under *Alert enhancement - Entity mapping* using the parameters in the table below.

     |Entity|Identifier|Data Field|
     |:----|:----|:----|
     |Account|FullName|AccountCustomEntity|
     |Host|Hostname|HostCustomEntity|

-1. If **Hostname** isn't selected for *Host* Entity, select it from the drop-down list and use the parameters in the preceding table to populate the fields.

 1. For *Query scheduling* set the following: